 He received his LL.M. from McGill University in International Human Rights and Environmental Law (2005), his J.D. cum laude from American University, Washington College of Law (2002), and his B.A. from Duke University (1998).

-From 2012 to 2015, Amos served as Counsel and Katz Fellow at the Brennan Center for Justice.
-At the Brennan Center, he worked on NSA surveillance reform and efforts to combat religious discrimination in the name of counterterrorism.
-Amos is the lead author of Overseas Surveillance in an Interconnected World (2016), which examines the lack of privacy safeguards and oversight when the NSA conducts intelligence surveillance overseas; and co-author of Foreign Law Bans: Legal Uncertainties and Practical Problems (2013), which analyzes the legal and business consequences of an anti-foreign law movement led by anti-Muslim hate groups.
-His writing has been featured in major newspapers and publications, including The Guardian, The Washington Post, Salon and The Advocate.
-In 2013, he represented the Brennan Center as a NGO observer during the 9/11 pre-trial proceedings at Guantanamo Bay.
+Amos was formerly Counsel and Katz Fellow at the Brennan Center for Justice, where he worked on government surveillance reform and religious profiling issues.
+He is the author of Overseas Surveillance in an Interconnected World (2016) (with Faiza Patel and Elizabeth Goitein), and Foreign Law Bans: Legal Uncertainties and Practical Problems (2013) (with Faiza Patel and Matthew Duss).
+His writing has been featured in major newspapers and publications, including The Washington Post, The Guardian, Al-Jazeera and Salon.

-Amos graduated top of the Traditional LL.M. program at NYU School of Law (2012).
-He received his Bachelor of Laws summa cum laude from the National University of Singapore School of Law (2012), ranking first in his class.
+Amos received his LL.M. from NYU School of Law (2012), and was awarded the George Colin Award for distinction in the Traditional LL.M. program.
+He received his Bachelor of Laws from the National University of Singapore School of Law (2012), ranking first in his class.